EPA Seeks Peer Reviewers For Phthalates Risk Evaluation Under TSCA

 The US Environmental Protection Agency (EPA) is inviting nominations for peer reviewers to assess the scientific risk evaluations of five phthalates—BBP, DBP, DEHP, DIBP, and DCHP.
 The evaluations, integral to regulatory decisions under the Toxic Substances Control Act (TSCA), will undergo public peer review in spring 2025.

-Purpose of the Peer Review
+Purpose Of The Peer Review

 The EPA aims to ensure that the risk evaluation of phthalates, chemicals linked to male reproductive health issues and found in various consumer products, meets the highest scientific standards.
 Phthalates have been detected in food and human blood, with prenatal exposure linked to conditions like “phthalate syndrome,” affecting male reproductive development.